Introduction

 I adopted the trail name

 Diode early on my hike.
-My first attempt at giving myself a trail name was Diogenes, which didn’t take, but suggested the shorter Diode.
 While I was planning on flip-flopping, Diode contained some inherent irony; when I decided not to flip but instead to only walk on direction, I effectively rectified the trail by clipping the southern half.
+(In 2012 I reversed polarity and will do the same in the other direction!)

 Trail Reports